Our history and heritage

 The City Archives reveals much about the development of Sydney’s open spaces.

 Moore Park had many uses during the 19th century.
 Cows grazed and horses exercised on the land.
-In the 1860s, the council dedicated land from Moore Park for cricket and later lacrosse, bowls and even polo.
-Moore Park was also used for military exercises and parades, temporary circuses, a rifle range, a public dog pound, a tip, and a slaughterhouse.
+In the 1860s, we dedicated land from Moore Park for cricket and later lacrosse, bowls and even polo.
+Moore Park was also used for military exercises and parades, temporary circuses, and as a rifle range, dog pound, tip, and slaughterhouse.

 The Destructor, an incinerator with a towering chimney, was added in 1901 and operated until 1937.
 The complex was also used for disinfection of clothing and furniture.